wenbo828/url_shortener/README.md

-Used for shorten a very long URL.
+Used for shortening a very long URL.